sagemathinc/cocalc-doc/source/trial.rst

 Trial Projects
 ================================

-When you first start using CoCalc, you will see a banner saying
+When you start using CoCalc, you will see a banner similar to

-    "Upgrade this project, since it is on an unpaid trial server and has no internet access."
+    "Trial Project – buy upgrades or expect poor performance, [...] you can't install software packages [...]"

+That's because there are no upgrades for :doc:`hosting and/or internet access <billing>` applied to this project.

 .. warning::